MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/openapi-spec.md

 1. Ensure you've completed the prerequisites and setup steps in the [quickstart](../../quickstart.md).

 1. Check the OpenAPI spec for the following requirements:
     1. `operationId` should only contain letters, `-` and `_`.
 You can modify it to meet the requirement.
-We recommend to give a descriptive name to help models efficiently decide which function to use.
+We recommend using descriptive name to help models efficiently decide which function to use.

 ## Authenticating with API Key

-1. Verify if the OpenAPI spec supports API key: it has `securitySchemes` section and has one scheme of type `apiKey".
+1. Verify that the OpenAPI spec supports API keys: it has `securitySchemes` section and has one scheme of type `apiKey".
 An example would be:
    ```json
        "securitySchemes": {
           "apiKeyHeader": {